 Since I am a Bengal, I even opened the door to the hall coat closet and urinated in there.
 Just in case the other cat made it into the house and needed to know who owned the closet.

 If you need to help your cat use the litter box again and stop peeing in other areas of the house keep reading!

-Step One: A trip to The Vet Is In Order.
+Step 1: A trip to The Vet Is In Order

 If your cat suddenly stops using the litter box and starts using another area of your house, you should take your cat to the vet.
 Often if a cat is in pain when they urinate or defecate, they will associate that pain with the litter box.
 They stop using the litter box because every time they do it hurts.
 They are actually attempting to proactively solve their problem and take care of themselves.

 2. Medical Conditions That Cause A Cat To Pee In The House Instead Of Litter Box.